Mountaineering Instructor Certificate

 There are two qualifications that comprise the scheme:

 - The Mountaineering Instructor Award (MIA) - for instructors working in summer conditions.
 The syllabus includes multi-pitch rock climbing, scrambling and other mountaineering skills.
-Also included are elements of training and assessment that are necessary for those directing and working on schemes such as Mountain Leader, Single Pitch Award and Walking Group Leader.
+Also included are elements of training and assessment that are necessary for those directing and working on schemes such as Mountain Leader, Single Pitch Award and Hill and Moorland Leader.

 - Mountaineering Instructor Certificate (MIC) - for instructors working in winter conditions.
 Additional skills required for winter mountaineering and winter climbing are covered.
 Also included are elements of training and assessment that are necessary for those directing and working on schemes such as Winter Mountain Leader.